Travel guide

 Photo: Peter Mayer · Pexels

 Chora (the capital) and large towns like Filoti or Apollonas have good 4G/5G signal.
-In more isolated coves in the mountainous interior or on the east coast, coverage can drop to 3G or disappear for a while, which is normal on any mountainous island.
+In more isolated coves in the mountainous interior or on the east coast, coverage might drop to 3G or disappear for a while, which is normal on any island with mountains.

-The port area, Portara, and the southwestern beaches (Agios Prokopios, Plaka, Agia Anna) usually have plenty of data, which is where you'll spend most of your time uploading photos and looking for places to eat.
-If you go hiking towards Mount Zas or on inland routes, download the offline map before you go: that's where the lack of network is most noticeable.
-A traveler's tip: activate the offline map of your route app the night before, using the hotel's Wi-Fi, and you won't depend on coverage in the middle of a climb.
-For everything else, the data network in Naxos is more than sufficient for browsing, WhatsApp, and sharing your location.
+The port area, the Portara, and the southwestern beaches (Agios Prokopios, Plaka, Agia Anna) usually have plenty of data, which is where you'll be most of the time uploading photos and looking for places to eat.
+If you're hiking towards Mount Zas or exploring inland routes, download the offline map before you go: that's where the lack of network is most noticeable.
+A traveler's tip: activate the offline map in your route app the night before, using the hotel's Wi-Fi, and you won't depend on coverage during your climb.
+For everything else, the data network in Naxos is more than enough for browsing, WhatsApp, and sharing your location.

-Tip: if you're renting a car or scooter to explore the island, use your phone as a GPS with active data.
-Inland roads are not always well-marked, and the connection will save you more than one turn.
+Tip: If you're renting a car or scooter to explore the island, use your phone as a GPS with active data.
+Inland roads are not always well-marked, and a connection can save you from more than one wrong turn.

 Most people arrive in Naxos by ferry from Athens (Piraeus port) or from other islands.
-The fast boat trip takes around 3-4 hours, and for a good part of the journey, especially near the islands, you'll have a signal to check the map or notify of your arrival.
+The fast boat journey takes around 3-4 hours, and for much of the trip, especially near the islands, you'll have signal to check maps or notify of your arrival.

 eSIM for Naxos: internet from the ferry to the last cove